Ivo-Evans/notes/node-and-networks/modularity/third-party-modules/express.md

 })
 ```

 How a function like this gets called depends on the kind of error.
-For a _syncronous_ error you need do nothing; express will catch it and find the error-handling middleware.
-For an asynchronous error, you need to give the errore object to next() as an argument, e.g.
+For a _syncronous_ error you need do nothing; express will catch it and use the error-handling middleware.
+For an asynchronous error, you need to give the error object to next() as an argument, e.g.

 ```javascript
 try {